markaggar/Water-Monitor/README.md

 - Similarity: two refills are considered “similar” if the absolute difference is within the configured similarity tolerance percentage of the latest refill.
 - Trigger: when the number of similar refills within the configured window reaches the repeat count.
 - Clearing: when no similar refills occur for the configured idle period; optional cooldown prevents immediate re-triggering.
-- Guards: refills below Minimum or above Maximum (if set) are ignored to avoid false positives from noise or large draws unrelated to tank refills.
+- Guards: refills below Minimum/shorter than Min duration or above Maximum/longer than Max duration (if set) are ignored to avoid false positives from noise or large draws unrelated to tank refills.

 Tuning tips
 - Minimum refill volume: set just below your typical toilet refill to ignore tiny noise.